 It’s important to pay close attention to self directed IRA rules, particularly rules for IRA withdrawals.
 Once individuals begin to make withdrawals at age 59 ½, they are taxed at normal income tax rates.
 Account holders who make withdrawals before that age may owe taxes and a possible 10% early withdrawal penalty.
 Traditional SDIRA account holders must begin making required minimum distributions (RMDs) after age 73.

 Roth SDIRAs have the same contribution limits as traditional SDIRAs.
 However, retirement savers contribute to Roths with after-tax dollars.
 Investments inside the account grow tax-free, and withdrawals after age 59 ½ aren’t subject to income tax.

 Roths are also not subject to RMD rules.
-Individuals can withdraw Roth contributions at any time without penalty, though earnings may be subject to tax if withdrawn before age 59 ½.
+As long as an individual has had the account for at least five years (as defined by the IRS), they can withdraw Roth contributions at any time without penalty, though earnings may be subject to tax if withdrawn before age 59 ½.

 Pros and Cons of Self-Directed IRAs

 Self-directed IRAs offer unique perks for the right investor.
 However, those interested must weigh those benefits against potential drawbacks.